vinpatel/intentaware/content/solutions.md

 +++
 title = " Real Time 🐣Customer Intelligence" description = "Want customer attention?
-First you need to know more about who they are.We’ll help you connect the dots in realtime."
+First you need to know more about who they are.We’ll help you connect the dots in Real Time."
 +++

 ## Lead Intelligence: